0

 Carefully attach the crown of the vine to your trellis line with a clip placed just below the lead sucker.
 If you are rehabbing a vine you may leave an extra sucker to choose the best after another week of growth.
 Remove any suckers from leaf axils below this point.
 Keep all foliage in this section.

 Already have your structures built but haven't pruned yet?
 Maybe the pruning got away from you for a few weeks?
 It happens on the farm, sometimes other tasks get in the way.
 Even if you feel overwhelmed by those wild plants, don't despair.
-In the 4th part of this series we will go in depth into the challenges and opportunities when pruning overgrown plants in a hoop house.
+In the 4th part of this series, we will go in-depth into the challenges and opportunities when pruning overgrown plants in a hoop house.

-February 24, 2023 10 min read 0 Comments
+April 03, 2024 10 min read 0 Comments

-April 14, 2023 5 min read 0 Comments
+March 12, 2024 5 min read 2 Comments

 The lower and lean method of trellising indeterminate tomatoes in a hoop house has many advantages.
 Ease of working conditions and maximum fruit production are the key features of this style of tomato growing.
 When done properly pruning along with lowering and leaning will increase productivity and keep your plants healthier.